History of the ambulance: Introduction of motor units

 In the late 19th century, the automobile was being developed, and started to be introduced alongside horse-drawn models; early 20th-century ambulances were powered by steam, gasoline, and electricity, reflecting the competing automotive technologies then in existence.
 However, the first motor-powered ambulance was brought into service in the last year of the 19th century, with the Michael Reese Hospital, Chicago, taking delivery of the first automobile ambulance, donated in February 1899 by 500 prominent local businessmen.
 This was followed in 1900, by New York City, which extolled its virtues of greater speed, more safety for the patient, faster stopping and a smoother ride.
 These first two automobile ambulances were electrically powered with 2 hp motors on the rear axle.

 The first gasoline-powered ambulance was the Palliser Ambulance, introduced in 1905, and named for Capt.
 John Palliser of the Canadian Militia.
 This three-wheeled vehicle (one at the front, two at the rear) was designed for use on the battlefield, under enemy fire.
 It was a heavy tractor unit, cased in bulletproof steel sheets.
 These steel shields opened outwards to provide a small area of cover from fire (nine feet wide by 7 ft high) for the ambulance staff when the vehicle was stationary.

+On October 6, 1909, Vancouver’s first auto ambulance went for a test drive and promptly killed a pedestrian, a wealthy visitor from Austin, Texas, USA.
+The ambulance's first job was transporting the man to the hospital, but he had died on the scene.
+The Vancouver World wrote that “hundreds of men and women saw the dreadful affair, and turned pale and sick as the man was rolled along under the wheels and done to death, the spouting blood adding to the ghastliness of the accident.”

 The British Army followed quickly behind the Canadians in introducing a limited number of automobile ambulances.
 In 1905, the Royal Army Medical Corps commissioned a number of Straker-Squire motor ambulance vans.
 They were based on a double-decker bus manufactured by the same company, although on a shorter wheelbase.
 A number of them were based in Oxfordshire, serving several major encampments in the area.

 The first mass-production automobile-based ambulance (rather than one-off models) was produced in the United States in 1909 by the James Cunningham, Son & Company of Rochester, New York, a manufacturer of carriages and hearses.
 This ambulance, named the Model 774 Automobile Ambulance, featured a proprietary 32 hp, 4-cylinder internal combustion engine.
 The chassis rode on pneumatic tires, while the body featured electric lights, a suspended cot with two attendant seats, and a side-mounted gong.